SECU Foundation grant for ReCONNECT NC benefits northeastern NC communities

 Bob Brinson, SECU Foundation Board Chair (fourth from left) and Jama Campbell, SECU Foundation Executive Director (fourth from right) present the Edgecombe County ceremonial check to Rural Opportunity Institute members and Leslie Boney, Director of IEI at NC State University (far right).

 L to R: Bob Brinson, SECU Foundation Board Chair, presents Pasquotank County ceremonial check to Leslie Boney, Director of IEI at NC State University and Russell Haddad, Director of Community and Economic Engagement at Elizabeth City State University.

 About SECU and the SECU Foundation

-A not-for-profit financial cooperative owned by its members, SECU has been providing employees of the state of North Carolina and their families with consumer financial services for 82 years.
+A not-for-profit financial cooperative owned by its members, SECU has been providing employees of the state of North Carolina and their families with consumer financial services for 84 years.
 The Credit Union also offers a diversified line of financial advisory services including retirement and education planning, tax preparation, insurance, trust and estate planning services, and investments through its partners and affiliated entities.
-SECU serves over 2.4 million members through 267 branch offices, nearly 1,100 ATMs, 24/7 Member Services via phone, a website, www.ncsecu.org and a Mobile App.
+SECU serves over 2.6 million members through 273 branch offices, 1,100 ATMs, 24/7 Member Services via phone, a website, www.ncsecu.org and a Mobile App.
 Members can also follow and subscribe to SECU on Facebook and YouTube.
 The SECU Foundation, a 501(c)(3) charitable organization funded by the contributions of SECU members, promotes local community development in North Carolina primarily through high impact projects in the areas of housing, education, healthcare and human services.
-Since 2004, SECU Foundation has made a collective financial commitment of more than $169 million for initiatives to benefit North Carolinians statewide.
+Since 2004, SECU Foundation has made a collective financial commitment of over $200 million for initiatives to benefit North Carolinians statewide.
 In addition to the website, highlights are also available on the SECU Foundation Instagram page.